nebnamwen/buttonbox_c/README.txt

          \ -- split along a leftward-slanting line, e.g. z-a-q-1

+         *some slant options must be escaped on the command line to avoid being interpreted as metacharacters by the shell

+-- examples of multiple keyboards --

+Wicki-Hayden with four distinct octaves:

+    inst=0 split=0x04 slant='|' inst=1 origin=0x06 transpose=60 color=brown

+    *Wicki-Hayden is the default layout, but when used as a single keyboard the upper octave on the left is the same as the lower octave on the right

 == configuring instruments ==

 Each instrument (keyboard section) can be assigned a different sound.